 I grew up in the Elyria City Schools and began my career in education with Vermilion Local Schools in the fall of 1996.
 During my time in Vermilion, I have served in many roles: teacher, advisor, coach, and, for the past six years, the assistant principal of Vermilion High School.

 I live in Amherst with my wife, Michelle, and four daughters.
 Michelle currently teaches second grade at Powers Elementary.
 All four girls are attending Amherst Schools!
 I am honored and excited to become a part of the Comet family!

-It is my privilege to serve as your Associate Principal at Marion L. Steele High School.
+It is my privilege to serve as your Assistant Principal at Marion L. Steele High School.
 In this position, my focus will be to provide all students with a challenging positive learning experience, provide a foundation towards learning excellence, and work with our school community.

-Assistant Principal's Message
+Assistant Principal's Message - Nikki Campbell

+I believe that a classroom environment that is well planned and organized is critical for learning to occur.
 Parents and students must be aware of school board policy and procedures concerning acceptable and unacceptable behavior in our schools, on our buses, and on school property.
 All individuals associated with education of children at Marion L. Steele have the responsibility of creating a positive environment conducive to learning.